-In addition to the Government’s recent announcement that the purchase of electricity assets by foreigners will be closely monitored and attract conditions (see our previous client alert for further information), the Government has also announced that foreign purchasers will not be permitted to purchase agricultural land unless the land was widely marketed for a minimum of 30 days.
+In addition to the Government’s recent announcement that the purchase of electricity assets by foreigners will be closely monitored and attract conditions, the Government has also announced that foreign purchasers will not be permitted to purchase agricultural land unless the land was widely marketed for a minimum of 30 days.
 This initiative is likely to be detrimental to development in the renewable energy sector for a number of reasons discussed below.

 New “tough rules” surrounding agricultural land purchases by foreign investors